Tomatillos harvested from one of the Madison Area Food Pantry Gardens.

 As the volunteer base increases, expansion plans at Forward Garden include planting orchards and terraced gardens as well as an onsite greenhouse with hydroponic growing technology to get closer to a year-round fresh produce growing model.

-“Having nearly 1,500 students adjacent to the farm who can learn the nitrogen cycle through hydroponics all while learning how to feed a community and nurture nature seems like part of the holy grail in experiencing the excitement of what our future of community medicine can look like,” explained Arndt.
+“Having nearly 1,500 students adjacent to the farm who can help tend to our flock of 30 chickens and learn the nitrogen cycle through hydroponics all while learning how to feed a community and nurture nature seems like part of the holy grail in experiencing the excitement of what our future of community medicine can look like,” explained Arndt.

-Efforts to honor conservation and reduce food waste are also part of the expanding mission.
+Efforts to honor conservation and reduce food waste are also part of MAFPGs’ expanding mission.
 A high-volume rainwater collection system nourishes the plots, and a high-tech onsite walk-in cooler helps ensure the freshest produce possible reaches food partners (typically within 24 hours of harvest).
 MAFPG contributes imperfect produce to Little John’s Kitchens who processes it and incorporates it into chef-quality microwave ready meals, which further reduces food waste while serving our community’s needs.
-An exciting summer 2022 pilot to collect pre-consumer compost from BeneBlends, Forage Kitchen, and These Days Juice Co has saved more than 5,000 pounds of food waste from our landfill and in turn created healthier soil at Forward Garden.
+A pilot started in the spring of 2022 to collect pre-consumer compost from BeneBlends, Forage Kitchen, These Days Juice Co, the Verona Clinic’s breakroom, and a few individual households, including Dr. Arndt’s, has saved more than 20,000 pounds of food waste from the Dane County landfill and in turn created healthier soil at Forward Garden.